edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 - [Module 04 - Add parameters to your tools (accept dynamic inputs from the agent)](04-add-parameters-to-tools.md)
 - [Module 05 - Add user context to your tools (on-behalf-of patterns)](05-add-user-context-to-tools.md)

-o agent parameters and no OBO yet - that is later